 Install self-hosted WordPress software

 WordPress is the open-source blogging software that is used by majority of biggest bloggers.
 WordPress.com is a light version of WordPress, while WordPress.org is the full, self-hosted version.
 I recommend the self-hosted version.
 See how to install WordPress.org for full customization possibilities and the full freedom to make your site truly your own.

 Know your audience

-The first thing you should do is to find out who your readers are.
+Figure out who your readers are.
 Who is your target market?
-Then write for them.
+Then create content for them.
 You can’t write for everyone, so don’t even bother.
 While fostering true debate and the free exchange of ideas is terrific, you’ll want to get a feel for who your core demographic is and what they care about.
 Are they liberal or more conservative?
 Urban or rural?
 Country or rock-and-roll?
 You get the general idea.
 Simplify your writing, explain obvious things.
 You might know all about the subject but there are thousands of people who have never heard about it and to whom your article might introduce the topic.
 Don’t make assumption about them.

 Make your site look pretty

 Get a great design that makes your site pretty.
 Credibility is important.
 Your site must be trustworthy.
 Many designs look amateur.
 By being professional you can put yourself ahead and earn trust.
 People judge other websites based on appearance alone.
 While you try not to be superficial, it’s simply a part of human nature and you can’t really help it.
 How your site looks is often the first indication to readers of the quality of your content.
 If your site looks hokey, old, too bright, too busy or just messed up then it reflects the care you put into your work.
 No one will hang around a badly designed page.
 Your site doesn’t have to look like a million bucks right off the bat, so use a nice looking theme and focus on great content over shiny graphics and layout.
 You’ll have plenty of time to fiddle with your site’s look later.